BEST ITINERARY FOR TUSCANY IN 7 DAYS

-Montalcino, Pienza, and Montepulciano – Check out this full-day wine tour
+- Pienza, and Montepulciano – Check out this full-day wine tour.

 Siena – 1 Day

-Siena sits over three hills and is a perfectly-preserved medieval town, and a shrine to Gothic architecture.
-There is a beautifully maintained historical center that’s been declared a UNESCO World Heritage site.
+Now let´s talk about Siena – a city that sits over three hills.
+It is a perfectly preserved medieval town and a shrine to Gothic architecture.
+There is an impressively maintained historic center that’s been declared a UNESCO World Heritage site.

-- Visit the impressive Duomo die Siena, a Romanesque-Gothic cathedral with mosaics – the exterior looks a bit pinkish.
+- Visit the impressive Duomo di Siena, a Romanesque-Gothic cathedral with mosaics – the exterior looks a bit pinkish.

-- Admire the Pubblico Palace that is the town hall building in gothic style and located on the Piazza del Campo
+- Admire the Palazzo Pubblico, the town hall building in gothic style located on the Piazza del Campo.

 Where to Stay in Siena

-I stayed at a very lovely little hotel with amazing views – the design is more unique and it is located just outside of the city walls but I could not have asked for more value for money.
+- I stayed at a charming little hotel with amazing views.
+The design is unique, and it is located just outside of the city walls.
+I could not have asked for more value for money.
 Find out more about Hotel Santa Caterina in Siena here.

-- Visit the Piazza Grande – the market square is home to several beautiful buildings and also cafes and restaurants
+- Visit the Piazza Grande – the market square is home to several beautiful buildings, cafes, and restaurants.

 - Visit the Arezzo Cathedral